The CYCLE Kids 20 is fun lightweight bike with a wide range of gears and highly responsive Tektro hand brakes! Read our review!

 Priced at $399, the Cycle Kids 20″ is on the higher-end for kids bikes, but has some pretty good specs and components to back up its price.
 We found its lightweight 19.5 lb. build and powerful Tektro brakes to be its main selling points.
 Paired with flat handlebars and a more aggressive geometry, the Cycle Kids is a great pick for aggressive riders, but for more everyday or timid riders, the Cycle Kids has some tough competition.

-Also priced at $399, the Guardian 20″ Large offers the same great performance but simplified with less gears and even more powerful braking mechanisms.
-At $50 more, the woom 4 is even lighter than the Cycle Kids and features a narrow q-factor for more efficient pedaling.
+At $459, the Guardian 20″ Large offers the same great performance but simplified with less gears and even more powerful braking mechanisms.
+The similarly priced woom 4 is even lighter than the Cycle Kids and features a narrow q-factor for more efficient pedaling.
 Based on our experience, unlike the Cycle Kids, neither the Guardian nor the woom needed any major tune-ups right out of the box.

 Cycle Kids 20 inch: Best for aggressive riders needing a lightweight bike that will easily take them over any hill or basic trail.
 Due to concerns regarding component performance straight out of the box, the Cycle Kids is best for knowledgeable biking parents able to tune the bike or those with a bike shop nearby.